Small Group Expedition - Fly In/Fly Out

-Fly to the Antarctic and sail on our 12-passenger ship to experience the Antarctic Peninsula’s incredible vistas and abundant wildlife.
-Led by exceptionally experienced and knowledgeable expedition guides and crew, you will travel among curious penguins, whales, and mountainous scenery during 12 full landing days.
+Fly to the Antarctic and sail on our 12-passenger ship to experience the Antarctic Peninsula’s incredible vistas and abundant wildlife; we are offering this trip in cooperation with our local operator and ship owner.
+Led by exceptionally experienced and knowledgeable expedition guide and crew, you will travel among curious penguins, whales, and mountainous scenery during 12 full landing days.
 You will benefit from the ease and flexibility of getting such a small number of travelers ashore.
 Conditions permitting, we will focus on areas completely out of range of larger tour vessels, so your time in nature will be unrivaled as you explore in quiet serenity.
 You’ll also avoid the very challenging potential of crossing the Drake Passage that has for so long limited operations of small vessels.
-This expedition offers a great depth of exploration and unsurpassed experiences for an intimate group, while enriching your understanding of the Antarctic ecosystem through substantial participatory citizen science.
+This expedition offers a great depth of exploration and unsurpassed experiences for an intimate group.

 Our Trip Leaders